citp/privacy-policy-historical/a/as/asu/asu.edu.md

 If you are in the European Union, please also review ASU’s Supplemental Privacy Provisions for Persons in the European Union.
 These EU Supplemental Privacy Provisions provide additional information regarding ASU’s processing of personal data you submit or disclose to ASU (or to a third party that transfers it to ASU for processing) while you are in the European Union.

-We encourage you to periodically review this Privacy Statement because we may update it from time to time.
+We encourage you to periodically review this Privacy Statement, as well as any information linked from this Privacy Statement, because we may update it from time to time.

 ### What Services ASU Provides Online